bihalu/kuba/README.md

 > build kuba-setup-1.28.0.tgz.self took 15 minutes 53 seconds

 # setup
 Setting up a Kubernetes cluster always starts with the initialization of the first control-plane node.
+You can choose between a single node cluster or a multi node cluster.

 Kuba setup parameters: